Park Guell Timed Entry Ticket

 Strict Cancellation Policy

 You will receive an email confirmation with your Park Guell tickets shortly.
-No need to print.
-You can head to the ticket line and then go to the security line with your mobile ticket.
+You may display your vouchers on your mobile phone at the security line, with valid photo ID.

 Park Guell, Carrer d'Olot, Barcelona